 I was very impressed with the organization of this series.
 Every marathon was run at a very scenic location, usually by water and on non-technical trails.
 The one marathon I did that was on a road (the Maple Leaf Marathon) also had very few cars, making for a very pleasant experience.

 The races involved running multiple laps, but the laps were three to five miles long—long enough to not feel overly repetitive.
 After running the first couple laps, you also knew what to expect and how to pace each lap accordingly.
 I actually thought it was mentally easier to count down laps instead of miles.

 Logistically, the lap system meant you could pick up water and/or Gatorade at regular intervals.
 I grabbed a Gatorade on every lap except for the first and also knew where to dispose of it without littering after a minute of sipping.

 Another thing I really appreciated about the New England Challenge was that the organizer had struck a deal with a nearby hotel for each race.
-These host hotels were nice (typically Holiday Inns Best Westerns) and in good locations, and the discounts were substantial.
+These host hotels were nice (typically Holiday Inns or Best Westerns) and in good locations, and the discounts were substantial.
 To get the discount, race participants had to book by phone and mention the marathon.